-On the signing of this agreement, and thereafter every 12 months, the Employer will prepare an up-to-date seniority list containing the employee's name and the employee's service seniority and will post the list for 30 calendar days.
-Any objection to the accuracy of the information must be submitted in writing to the Employer during the posting period.
-Thereafter, the posted list will be deemed to be valid and correct for all purposes and the Employer will provide the Union with a copy of the same.
+On April 1st and October 1st of each year the Employer will post on the union board an up-to-date seniority list containing the employees' names and service seniority and will provide the Union a copy of the same.
+Any objection to the accuracy of the information must be submitted in writing to the Employer within 30 days of posting.
+Thereafter, the posted list will be deemed to be valid and correct for all purposes.